The Health Benefits of Bircher Muesli and How to Make It

 - Mix in the sultanas with the oats.

 - Add the rice milk (or fruit juice/water) without reaching the top of the oats and stir it all together.
 If it seems a little dry, add some more, but make sure the oats and sultanas are not completely swamped.
 The oats will soak up a lot of the liquid overnight.
-See picture above for an idea of how much.
+See the picture above below an idea of how much.

 - Cover and leave overnight in the fridge or cool place.